yrahul3910/video-sharing-site/README.md

 * `Login`: The login page component
 * `Register`: The register page component
 * `Upload`: The page where the user uploads a video to the server
+* `VideoSelectCard`: A card shown in the upload page to select a video file
+* `VideoUploadCard`: A card shown in the upload page after a file is selected

 # Style Guides